 Between the Nieuwendijk and the Damrak lies a stunning arcade well worth a visit, the Beurspassage (Exchange Passageway).
-The arcade is a 450 square metres (1476 square ft) work of art called Amsterdam Oersoep (Amsterdam Primordial Soup) by artists Arno Coenen, Iris Roskam and Hans van Bentem.
+The arcade is a 450 square meters (1476 square ft) work of art called Amsterdam Oersoep (Amsterdam Primordial Soup) by artists Arno Coenen, Iris Roskam and Hans van Bentem.
 It’s a visual narrative of how lifeforms originated from water, with the Amsterdam canals and history as its main subject.
-It is 8 metres (26.2 ft) high and 4.5 metres (14.8 ft) wide.
+It is 8 meters (26.2 ft) high and 4.5 meters (14.8 ft) wide.

 It features a glass mosaic-covered ceiling, a terrazzo-covered floor and tiles with gold leaf along the walls.
 The gold-coloured chandeliers are composed of bicycle parts, while the walls are decorated with stained-glass objects.
 A large fish mouth called “Take some Mokum with you” allows visitors to take a bottle of Amsterdam water home (“Tolerance Elixir” according to the artists).
 Mokum is the loving nickname for Amsterdam used by its inhabitants — a Hebrew word meaning place or town.
 The immigrated Jews called Amsterdam “Mokem Aleph”, Town A.

 History of the Beurspassage